ABOUT MANTRA GLASS ART

 1. Glass-making is a very wasteful and un-friendly process to the environment - which is why we use as much recycled clear and colored glass as possible in our work.
 Most packaging is made from recycled products and we even recycle the peanuts we use to ship!

-3. The 15% Rule - M.G.A. is committed to donating at least 15% of our inventory or revenue to our community.
+3. The 15% Rule - M.G.A. is committed to giving back at least 15% of our inventory or revenue to our community through fundraisers, charities and more.

 1. Can I Volunteer, Apply for a Studio Assistant-ship, or donate time/materials to Mantra Glass Art?